XeminoL/slotwise/README.md

 ![Lookup results](docs/img/02-results.png)

 Paste in a batch of item codes and each one comes back with a cell, a fit score, the pick aisles it serves, and the items it usually ships with.
-Screenshots on this page come from a generated sample warehouse: 22 aisles, 4,224 cells, 320 items, 14,000 orders.

 ## Scoring